 You can also execute DCL commands and procedures to perform "standalone" tasks, such as backing up the system disk.

-Please choose one of the following: Install or upgrade OpenVMS Alpha Version T6.2 List layered product kits that this procedure can install Install or upgrade layered product(s) Execute DCL commands and procedures Shut down this system Enter CHOICE or ? to repeat menu: $(1/2/3/4/5/?)$ What to Do Next If you want to install layered products, including the DECwindows Motif for OpenVMS layered product, go to the next section.
+- 1) Install or upgrade OpenVMS Alpha Version V7.0

+- 2) List layered product kits that this procedure can install

+- 3) Install or upgrade layered product(s)

+- 4) Execute DCL commands and procedures

+- 5) Shut down this system

+Enter CHOICE or ? to repeat menu: (1/2/3/4/5/?)

+If you want to install layered products, including the DECwindows Motif for OpenVMS layered product, go to the next section.

 If you do not want to install layered products or perform any other operations prior to booting the new system disk, choose 5 from the menu to shut down the system.
+The system display is similar to the following:

+'''

+Enter CHOICE or "?" to repeat menu: (1/2/3/4/5/?)
+5

+Shutting down the system

+SYSTEM SHUTDOWN COMPLETE

+'''

-The system display is similar to the following: Enter CHOICE or "?" to repeat menu: $(1/2/3/4/5/?)$ 5 Shutting down the system SYSTEM SHUTDOWN COMPLETE After you complete the installation and shut down the system, go to the section titled Booting the New System Disk.
+After you complete the installation and shut down the system, go to the section titled Booting the New System Disk.

-Introduction You can use the menu system included on the operating system CD-ROM to install certain layered products with the POLYCENTER Software Installation utility.
+You can use the menu system included on the operating system CD-ROM to install certain layered products with the POLYCENTER Software Installation utility.
 You can view a list of the layered products that can be installed in this way by choosing option 2 from the menu.
 (To install layered products that are not listed, see Chapter 4 and the installation documentation for each layered product.)

-How to Install To install layered products using the POLYCENTER Software Installation utility, choose option 2 to view the list and then option 3.
+How to Install

+To install layered products using the POLYCENTER Software Installation utility, choose option 2 to view the list and then option 3.
 For example:

-- 1) Install or upgrade OpenVMS Alpha Version V6.2
+- 1) Install or upgrade OpenVMS Alpha Version V7.0

 - 2) List layered product kits that this procedure can install

 - 3) Install or upgrade layered product(s)

 - 4) Execute DCL commands and procedures

 - 5) Shut down this system